General Meeting held on Zoom on 11 November 2020 at 7pm

 5 Dumfries and Galloway Report (Agenda item 4)

-6.1 The minutes of the meeting on 11 August were agreed.
-The formal proposal was made by PC and seconded by HK.
+6.1 The minutes of the meeting on 8 September were agreed.
+Approval was proposed by PC and seconded by FZ.

 7 Matters Arising (Agenda item 6)